stfc/cloud-docs/source/ClusterAPI/Setup.rst

 Bootstrap Machine Prep
 ----------------------

 A Ubuntu machine is used to provide the KinD cluster.
+This should use the normal cloud Ubuntu image, not the stripped down CAPI image designed for nodes.

 The following packages are required and can be installed and configured using the following commands:

 .. code-block:: bash